acmenezes/ocp-virt-onboarding-kit/docs/tutorials/localnet-secondary-network-configuration.md

 ## Step 1: Create VM Namespace

-Create a dedicated namespace for hosting virtual machines that will use the localnet secondary network configuration.
-This namespace will contain all the VM workloads and network resources needed for localnet connectivity.
+Create a namespace for VMs that will use the localnet secondary network.

 ```bash
 oc apply -f - <<EOF